 - If you have an M2Nano style board, it has built in drivers for X and Y. You should be OK with the built in drivers.
 If this is a larger machine than a K40, just know that you will have to change some settings like the driver currents in the board’s config file.
 We have guidance for this on the forum.

-- If you have a Rotary from LightObject or HM Laser Accessories, it should work directly off the board with the built in drivers, just plug it into the A motor port on LaserBoard and set your steps per mm and max speed values in the config file (get these from the rotary manufacturer).
+- If you have our Cohesion3D Rotary or the one from LightObject, it should work directly off the board with the built in drivers, just plug it into the A motor port on LaserBoard and set your steps per mm and max speed values in the config file (get these from the rotary manufacturer).

 - The small Z table from LightObject also uses a moderately sized Nema 17, it should also be OK with the built in drivers.

-- The Z table from HM Laser uses a monster stepper motor – this will definitely require an external stepper driver.
+- Other Z tables that use larger stepper motors will definitely require an external stepper driver.

 - If you already have external drivers because your machine came like that, or are working on a monster laser cutter then you might need external drivers and the External Stepper Driver Cables to wire them.